-Toxin in baby milk: how an incident in France shook global manufacturers
+Toxin in infant formula: how an incident in France shook global manufacturers

 27 January 22:02

-Danone shares fell sharply after France expanded a precautionary recall of baby food due to concerns about possible toxin contamination.
-The situation affected four manufacturers at once, including the world’s largest players in the dairy and baby food market.
+Danone shares plummeted after France expanded a precautionary recall of baby food due to concerns about possible toxin contamination.
+The situation affected four manufacturers at once, including the world’s largest players in the dairy and baby food markets.

-This was reported by Reuters, according to "Komersant Ukrainian".
+This was reported by Reuters, as cited by "Komersant Ukrainian".

-Products from the world’s three largest dairy groups were recalled:
+The recall includes products from the world’s three largest dairy groups:

 as well as the French company Vitagermine, which was the first to announce the expansion of the recall.

-This concerns powdered infant formula, which may contain cereulide, a toxin produced by the bacterium Bacillus cereus.
+The products in question are powdered infant formula, which may contain cereulide —a toxin produced by the bacterium Bacillus cereus.

 Market reaction